aws-samples/cfn101-workshop/workshop/content/basics/templates/finding-output-values/_index.md

 ---
-title: 'Finding Output Values'
+title: 'Finding return values'
 date: 2022-03-02T20:17:43Z
 weight: 800
 ---

 ### Overview

 You use [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to programmatically describe your resources in your templates.
-When you do so, you reference return value(s), for a given resource, from another resource or resources that you also describe in the same template, and that depend on the given resource.
-You can also choose to display a given resource’s return value(s) in the ` Outputs` [section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) of your template: when you do so, you also have the choice to make a given output value available to other stacks in the same region by [exporting](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html) the output.
+When you do so, you might also need to reference return values, for a given resource, from another resource or resources that you also describe in the same template, and that depend on the given resource.

+You can also choose to display a given resource’s return value(s) in the `Outputs` [section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) of your template: when you do so, you also have the choice to make a given output value available to other stacks in the same region by [exporting](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html) the output.

 ### Topics Covered